 Room A (6:25 p.m.)

 Beginning and seasoned knitters and crocheters are welcome to come and share their talents and meet new people.
 Our focus will be making winter items for people in need in our community.
 Donations of yarn, needles and hooks are greatly appreciated and will be put to good use.
 New attendees are always welcome.
-This group follows the AWANA schedule.
+This group follows the Awana Calendar.
 Contact Stephani Karges for more information about Close Knit

 Bethel Gym (7 p.m.)